 Again, it must be noted that only the album will be deleted.
 All the photos that were in this album will remain in your Camera Roll until you delete them from there.

-How to clear the Recently Deleted album in iOS
+Clear the Recently Deleted album in iOS

 It’s important to note that if you do want to save space on your device by removing pictures, you will have to make sure you remove them from the Recently Deleted album.
 Or else, you will have to wait 30 days for those photos to be effectively gone from your device.

-3) In the upper right corner, tap on Select.
-This will give you the option to select individual photos one by one, or delete them all in one fell scoop.
+3) In the upper right corner, tap Select.
+This will give you the option to select individual photos one by one or delete them all in one fell scoop.
 If you want to delete just a few individual photos, simply tap on each of them to select them, then hit the Delete button in the lower left corner.
 If you want to delete them all once and for all, simply hit the Delete All button in the bottom left corner.
 All photos will be gone for good.

 1) Launch Photos on your Mac, and plug your iPhone in via the USB cable.

-3) Select the “Delete items” check box, the click on Import New.”
+3) Select the Delete items after import check box, then click Import All New Items.
 All photos imported will then automatically be deleted from your iPhone or iPad.

 Note this only works for the newly imported photos.

-1) Plug your iPhone in your Mac.
+1) Plug your iPhone into your Mac.
 Launch the application called Image Capture.
 You might not have heard of it before, but it comes with all Macs.
 It should be somewhere in your Applications folder.

-2) Make sure your iPhone or iPad is selected from the “Devices” list in the sidebar.
+2) Make sure your iPhone or iPad is selected from the Devices list in the sidebar.

 3) Select as many photos as you want to delete.
-If you want to delete all of them in one scoop, hit the “Command + A” keys on your keyboard to select all photos.
+If you want to delete all of them in one scoop, hit the Command + A keys on your keyboard to select all photos.

 5) You will get one last chance to stop the mass removal of your pictures.
 Image Capture will ask you if you’re sure you want to delete the selected items permanently.
 Click Delete.
 All the photos will be wiped from your iPhone or iPad.

-How to delete iPhone pictures with apps
+Delete iPhone pictures with apps

 What if I told you there were apps in the App Store that can help you delete pictures from your iPhone in no time?
 Well, there are dozens of them!
 But as often in the App Store, it’s hard to figure out what the best apps are and how they work.
 This is why we have published an article about the best apps to delete photos.
-Make sure to give it a read as it highlights several free or paid apps that will clean up your Camera Roll in no time.
+Make sure to give it a read, as it highlights several free or paid apps that will clean up your Camera Roll in no time.

-As you can see there are many ways to delete photos from your iPhone or iPad.
-Unfortunately, there is still no quick and easy way to delete all photos that are on your iPhone directly from the device.
-In the meantime, the methods described above are you best bet to delete pix one by one from your iPhone, or to delete all of them at once.
+As you can see, there are many ways to delete photos from your iPhone or iPad.
+Unfortunately, even in iOS 16, there is still no quick and easy way to delete all photos that are on your iPhone directly from the device.
+In the meantime, the methods described above are your best bet to delete pix one by one from your iPhone or to delete all of them at once.

-Related articles that might interest you
+Related articles that might interest you: